CodeDead/DeadHash-js/README.md

 ![GitHub](https://img.shields.io/github/license/CodeDead/DeadHash-Js)
 ![GitHub Releases (by Release)](https://img.shields.io/github/downloads/CodeDead/DeadHash-js/2.1.0/total)

-DeadHash is a free and open-source utility to calculate file and text hashes.
-The following hash calculations are supported:
+DeadHash is a free and open-source utility to calculate file and text hashes and checksums.
+The following calculations are supported:

 * MD4
 * MD5